Skip to main content

 • Green Goddess Sauce: This dressing is so versatile, and it really enhances the tacos!
 The main ingredients here are avocado, Greek yogurt, fresh herbs, and mayonnaise.
 Be sure to check out the recipe to make your own Green Goddess Sauce in just a matter of minutes!
 We add this over the cheese when heating up the tortillas.

-Tips for Making The Best Baja Fish Tacos
+Tips for Making the Best Fish Tacos

 • The breading mixture doesn’t really need to be seasoned well since the coating is very thin, the seafood and onion mixture is well seasoned and once fried, you can always toss some salt and pepper.